AntsInMyEy3sJohnson/hazeltest/README.md

 It seems very obvious, then, that the "weight" a load test can pull in terms of making a statement about a release candidate's production fitness is, at least to a considerable degree, a function of the realism of the load it generates, and this is even more true for load-testing Hazelcast clusters because, after all, Hazelcast is a very sophisticated distributed system which will perform outstandingly well if correctly configured, but underwhelmingly so if the configuration doesn't match the load the cluster actually has to handle.

-The following steps you can employ to measure and then accurately model production-like load assume there already is a cluster running in your production environment, and that your use case is running load tests for some upcoming release.
-If you're facing the first-ever production deployment of Hazelcast to production and the first-ever load the resulting clusters will have to handle, the steps remain the same except for step 1 -- in the absence of a production cluster to take measurements from, the second-best option is to measure load in the stage closest to production (which is usually either some kind of load-testing or a pre-production stage), hoping the applications accessing Hazelcast there are themselves subject to decently realistic load.
+The following steps you can employ to measure and then accurately model production-like load assume there already is a cluster running in your production environment, and that your use case is running load tests to assert the fitness of a release candidate for an upcoming release.
+If you're facing the first-ever deployment of Hazelcast to production and the first-ever load the resulting clusters will have to handle, the steps remain the same except for step 1 -- in the absence of a production cluster to take measurements from, the second-best option is to measure load in the stage closest to production (which is usually either some kind of load-testing or a pre-production stage), hoping the applications accessing Hazelcast there are themselves subject to decently realistic load.
 Asking the people responsible for those applications for the maximum load they expect in terms of the aforementioned load dimensions also helps, of course.

 1. Measure the load on a reference cluster in production (ideally the one that experiences the highest load levels) in terms of the load dimensions introduced above.
 Let's assume you come up with the following load characteristics, measured at the daily load peak:
    1. Load dimension 1 (number of items)